The Centre at Salisbury: 1989–2000: Sears and Hecht's

-1995 shooting death
+1995 shooting

 A fatal shooting occurred at the mall on December 23, 1995.
 One victim, Roy Davis III, died from his injuries after being transported to the Peninsula Regional Medical Center.
 Two other people were hit by gunfire, though their injuries were not life-threatening.
-The shooting happened at 7:45 pm on a busy Saturday evening, while the mall was filled with an estimated 5,000 Christmas shoppers.
+The shooting happened at 7:45 p.m.
+EST on a busy Saturday evening, while the mall was filled with an estimated 5,000 Christmas shoppers.
 Prosecutors said Gabriel Cannon fired six shots from a handgun during an argument with Davis, after the two men randomly spotted each other at the mall.
 The argument was related to an earlier incident, where Cannon was allegedly beaten and robbed by Davis.
 Davis had been criminally charged over that incident, and Cannon was expected to testify against him at trial.

 Cannon, then 23 years old, had no prior criminal record, and was a full-time student.
 Police in Virginia arrested Cannon and a relative in connection with the shooting, charging both with first-degree murder.
 Cannon was ultimately convicted on lesser charges of manslaughter, attempted manslaughter, and reckless endangerment, and was sentenced to prison.
 Charges against the other defendant were dropped after it became clear that Cannon was the only shooter.

-Montgomery Ward closure and movie theater redevelopment
+2000–2008: Introduction of Regal Cinemas

 On December 28, 2000, Montgomery Ward announced it was filing for Chapter 11 bankruptcy and closing all of its remaining stores.

-Montgomery Ward's location in the Centre at Salisbury closed on March 25, 2001.
+The company's location in the mall permanently closed its doors on March 25, 2001.
 A Daily Times editorial eulogized the "beloved" retailer, which had operated in Salisbury for decades: "One hazard to growing old is that the things you rely on disappear as you outlive them.
 But the idea that we actually observe the end of Montgomery Ward Inc. is especially difficult to comprehend. [...]
 We find it hard to believe the current roster of retailers will be remembered as fondly."

-In May 2003, Regal Entertainment Group acquired Hoyt Cinemas.
+In May 2003, Regal Entertainment Group (REG) acquired Hoyt Cinemas.
 Five months later, Regal announced it would be closing and replacing the mall's existing 10-screen cinema.
 A new 16-screen theater would be built on some of the land previously occupied by Montgomery Ward.
 At twice the size of the old theater, it would feature modern amenities and upgraded stadium seating.
 Demolition of the former Ward location began in September 2004.
 An outdoor pedestrian plaza replaced the vacant department store, and a new mall entrance was constructed.
 The new theater would be located in a freestanding building next to the mall, opening onto the plaza.
 Plans called for two additional retail buildings to complete the reconfigured space, although only one was actually built.
 The mall had difficulty leasing the new retail building, which still remained vacant a full year after its construction.